NuGet/docs.microsoft.com-nuget/docs/create-packages/Sign-a-Package.md

 Signed packages don't require any specific action to be installed, however if the content has been modified since it was signed, the installation will be blocked and will produce an error message.

 > [!Warning]
-> Packages signed with untrusted certificates will be considered as unsigned, and will be installed without any warning or issue as any other unsigned package.
+> Packages signed with untrusted certificates will be considered as unsigned and will be installed without any warning or issue as any other unsigned package.

 ## More information